paf31/stack-safety-for-free/index.markdown

 where the fixed point is assumed to be the greatest fixed point.

 This connection might be worth investigating further.

-### Extension to Other Monads

-The class of tail-recursive monads is closed under some useful monad transformers, but is missing some standard monads.
-For example, it is not obvious how to implement `MonadRec` safely for the `List` monad

-Perhaps it is possible to identify a larger class of monads which still support the construction of a safe free monad transformer.

 ## References {#refs}